dhakeyogesh28-ux/AYUSH/README.md

-No README added hiding the project from Google search to avoid visibility to other teams with the same problem statement.
+No README mentioned hiding the project from Google search to avoid visibility to other teams with the same problem statement.